ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 #### Return Value

-The size in bytes of the public key if it were exported as a BLOB in the specified format.
+The size (in bytes) of the public key if it were exported as a BLOB in the specified format.

+#### Exceptions

+ArgumentException
+: The algorithm for the public key does not support the specified format.

+NotSupportedException
+: The algorithm for the public key does not support exporting public keys.

 ### GetHashCode()